SUGAM-ARORA/Refrigerator/LEARN.md

 Note: This is a one-way operation.
 Once you eject, you can't go back.
 This command will remove the single-build dependency from your project, copying all the configuration files and transitive dependencies (webpack, Babel, ESLint, etc.) right into your project so you have full control over them.
 All commands except eject will still work, but they will point to the copied scripts so you can tweak them.
 It's important to note that you don’t have to ever use eject.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However, we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Key Features

-- **Project Showcase:** Upload your projects and browse through a diverse range of creations from fellow students.
-Like and comment to appreciate and provide feedback.

-- **Experience Points:** Earn experience points for each project upload and engagement.
-Climb up the leaderboard and showcase your expertise.

-- **Trending Projects:** Stay updated with the latest trends in student innovation.
-Discover projects that are making waves in your field of interest.

 ## How to Contribute

-UniCollab thrives on community contributions.
+Refrigerator thrives on community contributions.
 Here's how you can get involved:

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.